A different way to present cash flow statement

 - the message we want to deliver is clear and understandable,

-In other words – the reader should get the message with one look at the chart and should quickly know what to do next.
+In other words – the reader should get the message with one look at the chart and quickly know what to do next.
 Let’s take a look at the chart below to illustrate our point.

 Cash flow statement presented with contribution chart